dellsystem/dellsystem.github.io/tech.md

 ### The economics of the tech industry

+* Leif Weatherby for LARB: [Delete Your Account: On the Theory of Platform Capitalism](https://lareviewofbooks.org/article/delete-your-account-on-the-theory-of-platform-capitalism/).
+A very impressive overview of several relevant books:
+	* Benjamin Bratton's The Stack (I haven't finished this yet; super long)
+	* Machine, Platform, Crowd by Andrew McAfee and Erik Brynjolfsson (haven't read this yet.
+Sounds like it's broadly accurate in describing trends, but its authors come from a particular normative perspective, as Weatherby writes: "Subtract the ghoulish enthusiasm, and this is one of the most compelling descriptions of the present I have found anywhere."
+Also: "Brynjolfsson and McAfee imagine a fully automated luxury communism for the very, very few.")
+	* Nick Srnicek's Platform Capitalism (which is good, if incomplete)
+	* Franklin Foer's World Without Mind (some good stuff but I disagree with a lot of his conclusions)
+	* Scott Galloway's The Four (haven't read this yet)
 * David Graeber for The Baffler: [Of Flying Cars and the Declining Rate of Profit](https://thebaffler.com/salvos/of-flying-cars-and-the-declining-rate-of-profit)
 * Evgeny Morozov:
     * interviewed for the New Left Review: [Socialize the Data Centres!](https://newleftreview.org/II/91/evgeny-morozov-socialize-the-data-centres)